oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools/update.md

 You can use online mode either on the admin server or from a remote machine.
 If you are running from the admin server, you can specify domain home directory `-domain_home` location.

-If you are running from a remote machine, then you do not need to specify the domain home directory `-domain_home` option,  but there is a limitation:
+If you are running from a remote machine, then you do not need to specify the domain home directory `-domain_home` option,  but there is are limitations:

-- Any attribute in the model, except for application and library `SourcePath` and `PlanPath` that referenced path entries inside the archive file will result in an error, as the tool cannot remotely create such directory or file.
+- Any attribute in the model that referenced a path into the archive file unless the path begins with `wlsdeploy/applications` or `wlsdeploy/sharedLibraries` will result in an error, as the tool cannot remotely create such directory or file.
 For example, if you specify a `domainBin: [ wlsdeploy/domainBin/setUserOverrides.sh]` which references a file entry in the archive file `wlsdeploy/domainBin/setUserOverrides.sh`, the tool will fail with an error.
+- Exploded format application specified in the archive is not supported

 In WLST online mode, simply add the information on how to connect to the WebLogic Server Administration Server, for example: